 CAN I BRING MY FAMILY AND FRIENDS?

 Yes.
 In fact, we encourage our clients to invite family and friends to attend the elective 3D/4D ultrasound session.
 This is a joyous and wonderful experience, one that can be shared with your family and loved ones.
-We can accommodate up to 12 guests seated and many more standing.
-We also have an additional viewing room if needed, please let us know ahead of time if you would like to bring more than 12 guests.
+We can accommodate up to 8 guests seated in Elk Grove and 13 seated in Arden, if you want to bring additonal guests thats fine but they will have to stand.